Iryna-Holova/goit-cs-hw-05/README.md

 - **Customization**: Users can customize the script by providing a list of search words.
 This allows them to analyze the frequency of specific words in the text.

-- **Efficient Execution**: The script utilizes asynchronous programming with asyncio to efficiently handle text processing tasks.
+- **Efficient Execution**: The script utilizes multithreading programming with ThreadPoolExecutor to efficiently handle text processing tasks.
 This ensures optimal performance, especially when dealing with large volumes of text data.

 ### Example